Somebody to Love (Jefferson Airplane song): Boogie Pimps version

-A remix of "Somebody to Love" was the debut single of German electronic music duo Boogie Pimps.
-It was first released in Germany in April 2003 and became a worldwide hit the following year, reaching No. 3 on the UK Singles Chart and No. 7 on the Irish Singles Chart.
-The song also became a top-twenty hit in Australia, Denmark, Finland, Germany, and the Netherlands.
+German electronic music duo Boogie Pimps remixed "Somebody to Love" and released it as their debut single in April 2003.
+It peaked at No. 13 in Germany in mid-2003 and became a worldwide hit the following year, reaching No. 3 on the UK Singles Chart and No. 7 on the Irish Singles Chart.
+The song also entered the top 20 in Australia, Denmark, Finland, and the Netherlands.
 In most of these territories, this was their only hit single, as the follow-up single "Sunny" failed to chart.

 Background and release

 In December 2001, Mark J. Klak and Mirko Jacob of Boogie Pimps decided to cover the song after watching the 1998 film Fear and Loathing in Las Vegas, in which "Somebody to Love" is featured.
 The band's result initially failed to attract attention from German record labels, but the song soon became popular via underground white label releases.
 It was then picked up by German label Superstar Recordings and released as an official single on April 7, 2003.
 In the United Kingdom, it was released on January 5, 2004, while in Australia, it was issued as a CD single on January 26, 2004.